eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

  * has no support for shared memory via Iceoryx,
  * comes with generic Cyclone DDS binaries that are not optimized per-platform.

-If you need these features or cannot use the binaries for other reasons you can install the Cyclone DDS Python library from the source.
+If you need these features or cannot use the binaries for other reasons, you can install the Cyclone DDS Python library from the source.
 You will need to set the environment variable ``CYCLONEDDS_HOME`` to allow the installer to locate the CycloneDDS C library if it is on a non-standard path.
 At runtime, we leverage several mechanisms to locate the appropriate library for the platform.
-If you get an exception about non-locatable libraries or wish to manage multiple CycloneDDS installations you can use the environment variable ``CYCLONEDDS_HOME`` to override the load location.
+If you get an exception about non-locatable libraries or wish to manage multiple CycloneDDS installations, you can use the environment variable ``CYCLONEDDS_HOME`` to override the load location.

 Installation
 ------------

-Simply install with pip from PyPi.
+Install with pip from PyPi.

 .. code-block:: shell

     pip install cyclonedds

-You can install from the github link directly:
+You can install it from the GitHub link directly:

 .. code-block:: shell

     CYCLONEDDS_HOME="/path/to/cyclonedds" pip install git+https://github.com/eclipse-cyclonedds/cyclonedds-python

-If you wish to run the testsuite or build the documentation you will need additional dependencies.
-These can be installed by means of Python installation optional components:
+You will need additional dependencies if you wish to run the test suite or build the documentation.
+These can be installed using Python installation optional components:

 .. code-block:: shell